summersmaggie/marios-whole-foods/README.md

 _A website created using Ruby on Rails that displays products from Mario's Whole Foods, as well as reviews associated with those products._

 ##  Specifications
-Landing Page:
+  * Landing Page:
-    * The landing page includes basic information about the company and allows users to easily navigate to other areas of the site.
-This page also includes the three most recently added products and the product with the most reviews.
+    _The landing page includes basic information about the company and allows users to easily navigate to other areas of the site.
+This page also includes the three most recently added products and the product with the most reviews._

-Products
+  * Products:
-    * The site includes a list of the tasty products that Mario sells.
+    _The site includes a list of the tasty products that Mario sells.
 Each product is be clickable with a detail view.
 Site admins are able to add, update and delete new products.
-Users can click on an individual product to see its detail page, and they can add a review to a product.
+Users can click on an individual product to see its detail page, and they can add a review to a product._

-Scopes
+  * Scopes:
-    * Users can view: The product with the most reviews, the three most recently added products, and all products made in the USA for buyers that want to buy local products.
+    _Users can view: The product with the most reviews, the three most recently added products, and all products made in the USA for buyers that want to buy local products._

-Validations
+  * Validations:
-    * The following are validated: All fields should be filled out, including rating, rating can only be an integer between 1 and 5, and the review's content_body must be between 50 and 250 characters.
+    _The following are validated: All fields should be filled out, including rating, rating can only be an integer between 1 and 5, and the review's content_body must be between 50 and 250 characters._

-Seeding
+  * Seeding:
-    * The project is seeded for 50 products and 250 reviews using Faker.
+    _The project is seeded for 50 products and 250 reviews using Faker._

 ## Installation